You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Tumblr is perfect if you want to blog primarily to meet like-minded people.

-Tumblr communities tend to be friendly and welcoming, and you’re sure to find fans of the TV shows or video games that you enjoy — even if those are really obscure.
+Tumblr communities tend to be friendly and welcoming, and you’re sure to find fans of the TV shows or video games that you enjoy — even if those are obscure.

-Tumblr definitely isn’t designed for making money.
+Tumblr isn’t designed to make money.

 While it does offer a couple of monetization options (paid subscriptions to your content, plus you can use affiliate links), you’ll have much better money-making potential on a different platform.